 Cutty Sark station opened on the Docklands Light Railway in 1999.
 The original plan for the DLR extension to Lewisham did not include a station here, but its potential convenience for tourists prompted key local institutions to help fund the construction costs.

 In 2006 the ship was deemed to be ‘structurally in danger’ and the attraction was closed to permit extensive conservation work to be done.
 A year into this project a fire broke out on board, caused by an industrial vacuum cleaner that had been left switched on for two days.
 The ship’s masts, saloon and deckhouses had been removed and put into storage before the fire but repairing the damage nevertheless added considerable time and cost to the restoration programme.

-Reopened in May 2012 – with the Queen again doing the honours – the Cutty Sark has been raised about eight feet higher than shown in the pre-fire photograph above, supported by canted steel props that are enclosed in a glass surround resembling a crystal cushion – as seen in the image below.
+Reopened in May 2012 – with the Queen again doing the honours – the Cutty Sark has been raised about eight feet higher than shown in the pre-fire photograph above, supported by canted steel props that are enclosed in a glass surround resembling a crystal cushion.

 The project cost £50 million and it is hoped that no further large-scale preservation work will be needed for another 50 years.
 Fundraising for the next phase has already begun.

 Because the vessel has been lifted up, visitors can walk beneath the Cutty Sark as well as go on board, stroll the decks and learn about its history in the museum, which now boasts the obligatory ‘interactive features’.